James Rossiter: Super GT and Super Formula

 Rossiter during qualifying at Motegi in 2014.

 In 2013, Rossiter joined TOM'S to race full-time in the Super GT championship.
 As team-mate to ex-F1 driver Kazuki Nakajima, he won the second race of the season at Fuji and the penultimate race at Autopolis.
 He finished third in the standings, nine points behind champions Kohei Hirate and Yuji Tachikawa and also ran a part-time campaign in Super Formula, taking a best result of sixth.

 Rossiter ran full-time in both Super GT and Super Formula in 2014 with TOM'S and Kondō Racing.
 He finished third in Super GT with a pair of wins at Suzuka and Buriam and took a best finish of second at Super Formula's season opener and was sixth in the standings.

-He continued his dual racing program throughout 2015 and 2016 and scored one win and four podiums with TOM'S in Super GT before racing solely in the series in 2017 after leaving Kondō Racing.
+Rossiter continued his dual racing program throughout 2015 and 2016 and scored one win and four podiums with TOM'S in Super GT before racing solely in the series in 2017 after leaving Kondō Racing.
 He secured his final win in the series at Autopolis and finished fifth in the championship.

 In 2018, Rossiter ran full-time in Super Formula with TOM'S and part-time in Super GT.
-He switched to Team Impul to race solely in Super GT in 2019 and scored his final podium at Okayama by finishing third.
+He switched to Team Impul to race solely in Super GT in 2019, and scored his final podium at Okayama by finishing third.